DSruthiSarika/multimodal-fake-news/README.md

 ---

-## Key Features
+## Key Contributions

+* Development of a multimodal fake news detection system
-* Multimodal learning using both text and image data
+* Integration of text and image features using feature fusion
-* Feature fusion for improved prediction accuracy
-* Comparison of multiple machine learning models
+* Comparative analysis of multiple machine learning models
-* Visualization of results through graphs and confusion matrices
+* Visualization of model performance through graphs and confusion matrices
-* Clean and reproducible pipeline
+* End-to-end reproducible pipeline

 ---

-## Applications
+## Limitations

-* Fake news detection systems
-* Social media monitoring
-* Content moderation platforms
-* Media verification tools
+* The dataset is synthetically generated and may not fully capture real-world complexity
+* Image feature extraction is based on basic preprocessing techniques
+* Deep learning-based models are not included in the current implementation

 ---

+## Future Work

+* Use large-scale real-world datasets (e.g., Fakeddit)
+* Apply transformer-based models such as BERT for text analysis
+* Use Convolutional Neural Networks (CNNs) for advanced image feature extraction
+* Extend the system for real-time fake news detection

+---

 ## Conclusion

-This project demonstrates how combining textual and visual data can improve the detection of fake news.
-The multimodal approach provides a more comprehensive understanding of content compared to traditional methods.
+This project demonstrates the effectiveness of multimodal learning in detecting fake news.
+By combining textual and visual information, the system provides a more comprehensive understanding of content compared to traditional approaches.
+The proposed framework serves as a strong foundation for further research in multimodal misinformation detection.

-Although the current implementation uses a synthetic dataset, the same framework can be extended to real-world datasets and more advanced deep learning models.

 ---

 ## Note

 This project uses a synthetic dataset created for experimental and demonstration purposes.
-It is designed to simulate real-world conditions and highlight the effectiveness of multimodal learning techniques.

 ---